 Public Keys vs Private Keys

-Keys in crypto are commonly made up of a string of numbers and letters that are randomly generated.
+Keys in crypto are commonly made up of a string of randomly generated numbers and letters.
 Public keys serve as a bank account.
 These can be shared with others without compromising your crypto wallet’s security.
 Public keys also let you receive cryptocurrencies in your wallet.

 On the other hand, private keys are used in cryptography and often serve as your wallet’s password.
-A private key is proof that you own a blockchain address .
+A private key is a proof that you own a blockchain address.

-- Two-factor authentication – Also known as 2FA, this is an added level of security that will not require your username or password.
-But you may need to confirm or verify some personal information you’ve provided during the signup.
+Also known as 2FA, this is an added level of security that doesn’t require your username or password.
+But you may need to confirm or verify some personal information you’ve provided during the sign-up.

-- Re-generation of new public key – Public keys need to be re-generated every time you make a transaction.
-Since public keys are accessible by anyone, the generation of a public key will enhance your crypto wallet’s security.
+Public keys need to be re-generated every time you make a transaction.
+Since public keys are accessible to anyone, the re-generation of a public key will enhance your crypto wallet’s security.

-- Auto logout – Another security feature of a crypto wallet is the auto-logout which provides a timed logout from your wallet in case of prolonged inactivity.
+Auto-log-out provides a timed log-out from your wallet in case of prolonged inactivity.

 What is the Best Crypto Wallet in the Philippines?

 Cryptocurrencies continue to grow in the country.
-And if you’re looking to try one out, here are a few of the best options for a crypto wallet in the Philippines.
+If you’re looking to try one out, here are a few of the best options for a crypto wallet in the Philippines: